-There are 2 Listener types provided with the eiConsole that will allow you to accept data from a relational database – polling from a table, executing a query, or executing a stored procedure.
+There are 2 Listener types provided with the eiConsole that will allow you to accept data from a relational database – polling from a table, executing a query or executing a stored procedure.
 The first is the Database Polling SQL Listener.
 Choose this Listener.

-There are 7 tabs: Basic, Advanced, Transaction Logging, Connection, Scheduling, JDBC Props and Debug.
+There are 7 tabs: Basic, Advanced, Transaction Logging, Connection, Scheduling, JDBC Props, and Debug.

 1. Basic – This will describe how often you would like to poll the relational database.
 The choices are seconds, minutes, hours and weeks.
 Choose seconds.

 You will also be asked to select an input file.
 This input file is an XML file that describes the queries we would like to execute against the relational database.
 The input file can be created or selected from an existing file on disk.
-Choose the three dots on the right of Input file to show the window below.
+Choose the three dots on the right of the Input file to show the window below.
 Once specified, you can choose to edit this file in the eiConsole’s internal editor or in another editor associated with the XML extension.

 Choose the pencil icon to display the window below.

 Also, you can specify if you want to write simple SQL queries.
 The SQL field allows you to put the SQL query to be executed.
-The Query Params fields allows you to specify parameters used (in order) with the query.
+The Query Params fields allow you to specify parameters used (in order) with the query.

 2. Advanced – This tab allows us to set a timeout for the queries.
 If a Listener times out – after a given time period, it will fail.
 You can specify information about how many records were picked up in a given query (it is Batch Sensitive).
-You can choose to trigger this Listener only when it is triggered from an external source (Initialize on trigger only).
+You can choose to trigger this Listener only when it is triggered by an external source (Initialize on trigger only).